Home Selling Mistakes that will Turn off Homebuyers (Checklist)

 22) House in Poor State of Repair:

-Broken furniture and torn carpets are not something a potential buyer wants to see.
+Broken furniture and torn carpets make a home look in bad condition and are not things a potential buyer wants to see.
 Be sure to fix anything that is broken or on it’s way out before a house viewing.

 What do you think about our checklist so far?
 Have you implemented any of them?
 Leave a comment at the end of the article and share your experience with us!

-Now let’s take a look at the house buyer turn offs that are located outside of the house.
+Now let’s take a look at some common mistakes when selling your home that are located outside of the house.

-Home Buyer Turn Offs – Outside of the House
+Home Selling Mistakes – Outside of the House

 1) No Garden: